 “Me too, Mommy.
 I love you.
 Get well soon!”
 And that’s how the story ends.

 This story exemplifies one of the greatest parenting epiphanies I ever got: I don’t like crying.
 It makes me uncomfortable.
 I want it to stop.
 But if I can just “be” with it — allow the feelings to be there — and tolerate the discomfort I feel, the feelings pass.
 They always do.

 (Read more about the skill of tolerating discomfort in parenting here.)

 In the process, my daughter is also learning: that her feelings are real and OK to have, that she can recover, and that her parents love her even when they don’t give her everything she wants, right when she wants it.

 What helps you stay cool, calm, and curious in the face of really irritating behavior?
 Please share your thoughts below!
-And if you’d like some help, join me for a 6-week parenting workshop focused on parenting preschoolers.
-Starts March 4 in San Francisco.
-More info at www.WorkingParenting.com/peaceful-preschoolers
+And if you’d like some help, join me for an in-person or virtual Parenting with Positive Discipline workshop series.
+More info at www.WorkingParenting.com/classes-workshops

 Like what you’re reading?
 Subscribe to our monthly newsletter here.